k1ssndr/turin2025/_pages/summerschool.md

 - 16.30 – 18.30		Seminar	Tina Röck “What characterises processes and how do processes differ from false friends (cognates like change or events)?"

 16th of September:   Dynamic metaphysics and biology
-- 10.00 – 12.00		Lecture	Maximilian Zachrau “The Philosophy of Organism”
+- 09.00 – 11.00		Lecture	Maximilian Zachrau “The Philosophy of Organism”
-- 12.00 – 13.30		Break		Lunch
+- 11.00 – 12.00		Break
-- 13.30 – 15.30		Lecture	Anna-Lisa Nußbaum	"Processural aspects in memory and consciousness"
+- 12.00 – 13.30		Lecture	Anna-Lisa Nußbaum	"Processural aspects in memory and consciousness"
-- 15.30 – 16.30		Break		Coffee
+- 13.30 – 15.00		Break		Lunch
-- 16.30 – 18.30		Seminar	Anna-Lisa Nußbaum & Maximilian Zachrau "Organism, Machine, Process"
+- 15.00 – 17.00		Seminar	Anna-Lisa Nußbaum & Maximilian Zachrau "Organism, Machine, Process"

 17th of September:   Dynamic metaphysics and physics
-- 10.00 – 12.00		Lecture	Vesselin Petrov “A Whiteheadian-Type Theory of Space and Time”
+- 09.00 – 11.00		Lecture	Vesselin Petrov “A Whiteheadian-Type Theory of Space and Time”
-- 12.00 – 13.30		Break		Lunch
+- 11.00 – 12.00		Break		Lunch
-- 13.30 – 15.30		Seminar	Cord Friebe "Does Space Endure, Perdure, or Become?
+- 12.00 – 13.30		Seminar	Cord Friebe "Does Space Endure, Perdure, or Become?
 Rethinking the Expanding Universe"
-- 15.30 – 16.30		Break		Coffee
+- 13.30 – 15.00		Break		Lunch
-- 16.30 – 18.30		Seminar	Emilia Margoni “Processualism all the way down: Bohm’s understanding of physics”
+- 15.30 – 17.00		Seminar	Emilia Margoni “Processualism all the way down: Bohm’s understanding of physics”

 Literature
 ======